openebs-archive/openebs-docs/docs/setupstoragepools.md

 Here it is openebs-storageclasses.yaml .

-Here for example here we have taken the Percona application.
+For example here we have taken the Percona application.

 ```
 vi openebs-storageclasses.yaml